chevereto/v4-docs/application/reference/encryption.md

 * Go to Settings and enter again all the passwords for the [settings secrets](#settings-secrets).
 * Go to [External Storage](https://v4-admin.chevereto.com/settings/external-storage.html) and enter again all the storage credentials for each external storage.
-* Truncate `chv_two-factor` table, all users will require to setup two-factor again.
+* Truncate `chv_two-factors` table, all users will require to setup two-factor again.